 Project Grace proposal fails at state level, county plans to find new way forward

 WILMINGTON, N.C.
-(WECT) - New Hanover County’s plans for a major project will not move forward as planned after the Local Government Commission voted against the terms of the project’s lease agreement.
+(WECT) - New Hanover County’s plans for a major project will not move forward as planned after Local Government Commission officials expressed concerns about the terms of the project’s lease agreement.
 However, county officials say they will continue working to find a plan to rebuild a library and museum.

 The item was scheduled for the LGC’s consent agenda on Thursday, but was removed for more discussion after Folwell asked to take a closer look at the details.
 The commissioners discussed the project and heard from members of the public, as well as New Hanover County staff and Chairwoman Julia Olson-Boseman who asked the project be approved, but explained if it’s not — this isn’t the end for Project Grace.